 - If your destination is out of driving range, consider using U-Box moving containers or Collegeboxes to ship your belongings to your location.

 - Some companies have corporate accounts that offer employees relocation packages to meet your moving needs.
 Ask your new job if they have any options available, and if so, you may receive an allocated amount to spend and assist you with your move.
-Money is tight and some employees are willing to invest in you since you are investing into their company.
+Money is tight and some employees are willing to invest in you since you are investing in their company.

 - Network with co-workers or family members to find friends in your new city to avoid feeling homesick.
 It is nice to have a support system in a new place when starting over because adulting can be full of emotions.